adrn/gala/docs/dynamics/index.rst

 This subpackage contains functions and classes useful for gravitational dynamics.
-The fundamental objects used by many of the functions and utilities in this and other subpackages are the `~gary.dynamics.PhaseSpacePosition` and `~gary.dynamics.Orbit` subclasses.
+The fundamental objects used by many of the functions and utilities in this and other subpackages are the `~gala.dynamics.PhaseSpacePosition` and `~gala.dynamics.Orbit` subclasses.

 There are utilities for transforming orbits in phase-space to action-angle coordinates, tools for visualizing and computing dynamical quantities from